Zydeco Louisiana Iris Garden

 Irises need a soil high in fertility and organic matter.
 Finely ground pine bark, composted oak and other leaves or rotted manure, for example, are excellent additions that should be worked into the soil when beds are made.

 If possible, prepare iris beds a few weeks before planting, but don't fret if you have to plant immediately.
-The traditional recommendation is to add the organic material and a generous amount of commercial fertilizer (for example, 8-10 lbs. per 100 sq. feet of 8-8-8) and work in.
+The traditional recommendation is to add the organic material (2-3 inches) and a generous amount of commercial fertilizer (for example, 8-10 lbs. per 100 sq. feet of 8-8-8) to the bed, and work in.
 An azalea/camellia fertilizer is a good choice if there is a need to adjust for an excessively alkaline soil.
 Organic fertilizers are also effective, although the amounts equivalent to a balanced chemical fertilizer are difficult to estimate, and not much guidance is available specifically applicable to Louisiana irises.
-If you want to use organic fertilizers, however, click here for an article that may be useful.
+If you want to use organic fertilizers, however, a Georgia Cooperative Extension publication may be useful (no longer online, but the link is to a pdf version).

 Planting and Dividing

-Unlike most plants, which go dormant or grow little in the winter, the growth cycle of Louisiana irises actually begins in the fall, continues through winter and culminates in a burst of rapid growth and bloom in the spring.
+Unlike most plants, which go dormant or grow little in the winter, the growth cycle of Louisiana irises in their native range actually begins in the fall, continues through winter and culminates in a burst of rapid growth and bloom in the spring.
 When the weather gets hot, growth may slow or even stop, especially if moisture and soil fertility are not optimal.
+In the north, the winter growth may not occur, and snow and cold will interrupt growth cycle.
+Whereas bloom along the Gulf Coast may begin in mid-March, it may be delayed until June in attitudes such as the Upper Midwest.

 Placement.
 Irises should be planted with about ½ to 3/4 inch of soil covering the rhizome and, ideally, 1-2 inches of mulch over the soil.
 Planted about 12 inches apart, Louisiana irises can be left in place 3-4 years and will form clumps.
 Every several years, it is helpful to dig and divide the irises, thinning them out and replenishing the soil with organic matter as if preparing new beds.

 Remember that the rhizomes grow longer as new leaves emerge, and varieties planted too close together will become mixed and difficult to identify.
-The rate of "traveling" varies with the particular variety.
+The rate of "traveling" varies with the particular variety, since the typical size of the rhizome varies.
 Two or more offsets generally form each year on either side of the rhizome, and their growth extends roughly perpendicular to the original rhizome, which results in the tendency for a clump to develop.
 Each rhizome blooms only once, then the offsets bloom in subsequent years.
 Keeping this grown pattern in mind is helpful in deciding where to plant Louisiana irises.
 (Plants produced as offsets will be identical in every respect to the parent rhizome; plants grown from seed will vary, perhaps markedly, depending upon the identity of the particular parents).

 Watering

 Watering is often necessary to achieve a sufficient growing season for good bloom.
-Once new growth has begun in the fall, the beds should not be allowed to dry out.
+The beds should not be allowed to dry out.
 September and October are relatively dry along the Gulf Coast and it is important to give the iris beds a thorough soaking at least once weekly during such dry periods.
 In summer, a dry spell without good watering will cause growth to halt or even cause the plant to go dormant.

 Fertilizing